Auto-generate XPaths using Python

 locator = self.guess_xpath(guessable_element,attr,element)

-if len(driver.find_elements_by_xpath(locator))==1:
+if len(driver.find_elements(By.XPATH,locator))==1:

 result_flag = True